gonzomir/minimal-share-buttons/readme.txt

 1. Use the Settings->Share Options screen to select which social networks you want your content to be shared on, and on which post types the share buttons to appear.

 == Changelog ==

+= 0.6 =
+* Accessibility fix and enhancement thanks to @adrian-roselli

 = 0.5 =
 * Update Twitter share URL to include permalink of page/post